uk000/goto/docs/scenarios-k8s.md

-# <a name="k8s-capture-transient-pod-results"></a> Scenario: Capture results from that may terminate anytime
+# <a name="k8s-capture-transient-pod-results"></a> Scenario: Capture results from pods that may terminate anytime

 On the subject of transient pods that come up and go down randomly (due to chaos testing or canary deployment testing), another challenge is to collect results from such instances.
 You could keep polling the pods for results until they go down.
-However, `goto` as a client testing tool can help with this too just as in the previous scenario.
+However, `goto` as a traffic client can help with this too.

-`Regitsry` feature includes a `Locker` feature, which lets `goto` worker instances to post results to the `registry` instance. `Registry` stores results from various peers using their labels as keys, and below that results are stored using keys as reported by worker instances.
-Worker instances stream their results to the registry as soon as partial results become available.
+`Regitsry` feature in `Goto` includes a `Locker` feature, which allow worker instances to post results to the `registry` instance in real-time (at configuration periodicity) as the traffic is executed.

 Worker instances use the following keys:
 - `client` to store the summary results of their target invocations as a client